LectureTracking/trackhd/README.md

 This method is for the case where the automatic method does not work.
 It does everything the shell script does manually.

 The trackhd directory should have 2 main folders inside it: source and build.
-The source folder comntains all the header and source files while the build file contains all object files and executables.
+The source folder contains all the header and source files while the build file contains all object files and executables.
 The first step is to navigate into the build folder.
 Once inside run delete all files (if any) and then type the following command in terminal:

 ```